 PTAB invalidates two Teva patents

-of the ‘250 and ‘413 patents for 40 mg Copaxone, and said it plans to appeal to the United States Court of Appeals for the Federal Circuit
+Teva confirmed the PTAB had ruled to invalidate all claims of the ‘250 and ‘413 patents for 40 mg Copaxone, and said it plans to appeal to the United States Court of Appeals for the Federal Circuit

 The Eastern District’s 36% win rate

 Lawyer and blogger Michael Smith of Siebman Burg Phillips & Smith has revealed how plaintiffs have been getting on in the Eastern District of Texas so far this year.

 “I get asked a lot what the current statistics are for patent trials in the district – is this a 2013 where defendants are winning 2-1 or a 2014 where it's the other way, or a 2015 where it's even,” Smith said on EDTexweblog.com.
 “Well, yes, no and yes.
 So far.”

 He revealed 12 patent trials have taken place in the district so far this year.

 “[B]ut I count one (Metaswitch) twice because both sides were claiming their patents had been infringed, and the Marshall jury found none were infringed, and, hysterically (easy for me to say because I wasn't in the case) both sides' patents were invalid,” said Smith.
 “Of those 12, juries found for the plaintiff six times and the defendant six times, for a win rate at trial of 50%.”

 Post-verdict, one verdict was reversed as a result of a patent invalidation, one was set aside and new trials ordered, and one was upheld but with a new trial set on damages.
 This makes for four wins for plaintiffs, seven for defendants, and a new trial coming for one case – giving a win rate of 36%.